DynamiteAI/dynamite-nsm/docs/requirements/01_supported_operating_systems.md

 # Supported Operating Systems

 DynamiteNSM has been tested on all the below Linux Distributions.
-Just because it isn't on this list does not mean installation won't be successful, but we recommend you stick with one of the below options.
+Included below are preparation guides for installing common dependencies.

+> ⓘ

 | **Linux Distro**                                                           | **Agent Services** | **Monitor Services** | **Preparation Guide**                                      |